Home Ukrainian inventions World’s first Anti-Reflection Lens Coating invented by Ukrainian A. Smakula in 1935...

-World’s first Anti-Reflection Lens Coating invented by Ukrainian A. Smakula in 1935 became a German military secret till WW2
+World’s first Anti-Reflection Lens Coating invented by Ukrainian A. Smakula in 1935 became German military secret till WW2

 0